 The Canteen provides full board meal service for boarders, offering well-balanced, freshly prepared meals daily with meat and vegetarian options.
 The canteen also serves as a social space where students can relax and meet friends, with BBC and Sky News available.

-The Sabrewing Programme (AI-adaptive learning) is priced at £27,000 per year including all trips and activities (examination fees excluded).
+The Sabrewing Programme (AI-adaptive learning) is priced at £27,000 per year for both GCSE and A-level pathways (examination fees excluded).

 The college offers scholarships for academic, music, sport, and art achievement, typically ranging from 10% to 50% fee reduction.
 A smaller number of students are offered full (100%) scholarships each year.
 Decisions are made on a case-by-case basis, assimilating fairness and context.